RedBirdiii/H270N-WIFI_OC/README.md

 **Picker Variant:** Check the guide 'OpenCore beauty treatment' in Dortania page.

 **Tools and Drivers:** These are taken from OpenCorePKG package.

+## Installing Sonoma 14.5

+You'll need to set `SecureBootModel` to `Disabled` during the installtion process.
+You can change it back to `Default`, after the installtion process is complete.
+You have to make sure that you are using `AirportItlwm.kext` that is made for Sonoma 14.4 or later.